Siouxland Forecast: May 30, 2020

 We could see some more light showers return to Siouxland overnight tonight as we fall to a low of 56 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see just how warm it’s going to get this coming week.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see just how warm it’s going to get this coming week.